It’s Christmas time again!

 My kids can feel my anticipation for the holiday, because they are already asking to do Christmas activities.
 I’m a good mom, so I indulged them.

 We made this Santa Suit slime from a basic slime recipe and it’s so cute!

 It’s not only fun to play with in the moment, but it would also make an adorable Christmas party favor for a kids’ Christmas party, or you could even slip some into your kid’s Christmas stocking if you’re brave enough.

 Make Magic with the Ultimate Santa Suit Slime Recipe

 This post contains links to products for your convenience.
 If you make a purchase through these links, I will earn a small commission.

 If you’re in a bit of a rush though, no worries, just remember that brands matter when making slime.

-We will not make slime unless we have Elmer’s glue on hand, Good food coloring (that’s a brand), and Sta-flo laundry starch.
 While there are other ways to make slime, like with Borax powder and baking soda (we’ve never gotten contact lens slime to work), laundry starch slime is by far our favorite, and we will always recommend using it above any other recipe.